RhugvedChavan/College-Management-System/README.md

 2. Node.js – Used as the runtime environment for server-side development.
 3. MongoDB – Used as a NoSQL database for storing student, faculty, courses.
 4. Postman – Used for testing backend APIs.

+Conclusion -

+1. The College Management System successfully automates major college activities like student records, faculty details, and course management, reducing manual work and paperwork.
+2. The system provides a fast and user-friendly interface using React, making it easy for students, teachers, and administrators to access required information.
+3. The use of Node.js, Express.js, and MongoDB ensures secure data storage, efficient database handling, and smooth backend performance.
+4. Overall, the project improves college efficiency by saving time, increasing data accuracy, and providing role-based secure access to authorized users.

+Result -

+1. Student and faculty data can be stored, updated, and retrieved quickly with proper database management.
+2. The system enables effective course allocation and management, making academic operations more organized.
+3. Role-based login ensures security by allowing only authorized users to access specific modules.
+4. The project delivers a complete working full-stack web application that enhances college administration and supports digital record keeping.